Skip to main content

 N Tax Code

-An HMRC tax code suffix indicating that the holder has received a transfer of Marriage Allowance from their spouse or civil partner.
-The N code increases the holder's personal allowance by 10% of the standard amount (£1,260 in 2025-26), reducing their income tax liability by up to £252 per year.
+An HMRC tax code suffix indicating that the holder has transferred 10% of their personal allowance to their spouse or civil partner under Marriage Allowance.
+The N code reduces the holder's own personal allowance by £1,260 in 2026-27, from £12,570 to £11,310, while the partner's M code gains that same £1,260 and cuts the household tax bill by up to £252 per year.

 Why Your Tax Code Changed to N Without Warning

 Here is how this typically unfolds.
-One partner applies for Marriage Allowance online through HMRC's website, usually taking about five minutes.
-HMRC then issues two updated tax codes: an M suffix to the transferring partner and an N suffix to the receiving partner.
+The lower-earning partner applies for Marriage Allowance online through HMRC's website, usually taking about five minutes.
+HMRC then issues two updated tax codes: an N suffix to the transferring partner and an M suffix to the receiving partner.
 Your employer is notified automatically via a PAYE coding notice.
 You, the employee, may receive nothing beyond a cryptic letter referencing a new tax code.

 If you want to verify that your current code is correct before reading further, you can check your tax code free at TapTax.
 It takes under a minute and tells you whether your N code is being applied correctly.